medrevolvebilling.com

 Medical coding is the process of translating medical services, procedures and diagnoses into universal alphanumeric codes.
 These codes are used to bill insurance companies and ensure accurate record-keeping in healthcare facilities.
 Medical coders are trained professionals responsible for assigning these codes based on medical documentation.

 AI is transforming healthcare in various ways, from improving diagnostics to optimizing administrative tasks.
 AI-powered tools can analyze medical records, identify relevant information and suggest appropriate codes in medical coding.
-This automation can potentially increase efficiency and reduce errors in medical coding processes.
+Moreover, this automation can potentially increase efficiency and reduce errors in medical coding processes.

 Efficiency: